jina-ai/executor-indexers/jinahub/storage/PostgreSQLStorage/README.md

-# ✨ PostgreSQLIndexer
+# ✨ PostgreSQLStorage

-**PostgreSQLIndexer** is Indexer wrapper around the PostgreSQL DBMS.
+**PostgreSQLStorage** is Indexer wrapper around the PostgreSQL DBMS.
 Postgres is an open source object-relational database.
 You can read more about it here: https://www.postgresql.org/

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->